ronnyml/snowplow-wiki/technical-documentation/3-enrich/The-Enrichment-Process.md

 2. Validates data against [Snowplow Tracker Protocol](snowplow-tracker-protocol) and JSON schema
 3. Enriches data (adds extra value derived from the tracked/captured data), so called "dimension widening"
 4. Writes enriched data out

 Therefore feeding in a raw Snowplow event will produce either the enriched event with additional data (context), modified (enriched) data or a `bad` record.

+> **JSON schema** specifies a *JSON*-based format to define the structure of JSON data for validation, documentation, and interaction control.

+> **JSON** (JavaScript Object Notation) is an open-standard format that uses human-readable text to transmit data objects consisting of attribute–value pairs.

 We distinguish 3 types of enrichment: